IgrozZ/Snake_Game-/README.md

 ## Description
 A unique take on the classic snake game with a mathematical twist.
 Instead of fruits, the player collects numbers that add or subtract from the last collected number.
-The goal is to reach the target score displayed on the game's rightmost visor.
+The goal is to reach each target goal displayed on the game's rightmost visor.
 Positive numbers add snake segments, while negative numbers remove them, introducing strategic gameplay elements.

 #
 ## Features
-- Mathematical Gameplay: Collect positive and negative numbers to adjust your score.
+- Mathematical Gameplay: Collect positive and negative numbers to reach the goal.
 - Segment Growth: Positive numbers add two segments, negative numbers remove two segments.
 - Food Spawning Mechanism: Every 15 numbers collected, 10 new numbers spawn.